DMCA Complaint: Everything You Need to Know

 - Filing a copyright lawsuit

 Should the complainant file a copyright lawsuit, you’ll want to have your attorney involved.
 If you need help obtaining filing a DMCA takedown notice, or have any additional questions regarding the process, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.